Luis Robert Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- The Angels rank 14th in baseball in home runs surrendered (85 total, 1.1 per game).
+- Angels pitchers combine to rank 14th in baseball in home runs allowed (86 total, 1.1 per game).

-- His most recent time out was on Wednesday against the Los Angeles Dodgers, when the lefty threw seven scoreless innings while giving up two hits.
+- His most recent time out came on Thursday against the Los Angeles Dodgers, when the right-hander went seven innings, surrendering one earned run while allowing five hits.

-- In 13 games this season, the 23-year-old has put up a 4.02 ERA and 10.9 strikeouts per nine innings, while allowing a batting average of .251 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.